mjbradvica/ChainStrategy/README.md

 Do you have a common input/output interface that may use different implementations depending on a condition?

-It is best to think of a Strategy as a complex switch statement where each switch case may be a long-lived, complex process.
+It is best to think of a Strategy as a complex switch statement, where each switch case may be a long-lived, complex process.

 (A common example is having to process credit cards with different payment providers.)

 ### How is either different from a Mediator?

-A Mediator is a One-To-One relationship between a request and a response with a single handler per request.
+A Mediator is a one-to-one relationship between a request and a response with a single handler per request.

-A Chain of Responsibility is a One-To-Many relationship with multiple handlers per request in a specific order.
+A Chain of Responsibility is a one-to-many relationship with multiple handlers per request in a specific order.

-A Strategy is a One-To-Many relationship with a single handler chosen depending on a predicate.
+A Strategy is a one-to-many relationship with a single handler chosen depending on a predicate.

 ### Can I use them together?

 Yes!
-You can use any or all three in conjunction.
-None of them are mutually exclusive.
+You can use any combination of the three.
+They are not mutually exclusive.

 ### How often can I use a Chain of Responsibility or Strategy?

 A Chain of Responsibility is a **medium usage** pattern.
-It is best used when you need to break a problem down into smaller easier-to-test chunks.
+It is best used when you need to break a problem down into smaller, easier-to-test chunks.

 A Strategy is a **low usage** pattern.
 It is best used when you need to have multiple implementations of an algorithm that uses the same interface.